FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 ### Culture:

-Could you be that guy or girl?
+Could you be that person?

 ---

-# Are You That Guy/Girl?
+# Are You That Person?

 Programming, as an occupation, has a very young culture.